Path-To-Weierstrass/Path-To-Weierstrass.github.io/primes.md

 		return -1
 	end
  ````

+You might quickly realize that this algorithm is super inefficient -  issues on optimization and the importance of "computability" of prime numbers are discussed in [Prime Number Computation]("https://path-to-weierstrass.github.io/primes/prime-computation")

 Now that we have established that every number is either prime or composite, the remaining question is: Is this "decomposition" unique?